nhotalling/hpmanager/README.md

   assist with strongly typing things.
 However, it could be argued this reduces flexibility in the event new types are introduced.
 Modifer.AffectedValue was left as a string since it could potentially target various fields other than a character stat.
-- Error handling - Would like to wire up some global error handling so the API returns an appropriate response based on the error type.
+- Error handling - Wire up some global error handling so the API returns an appropriate response based on the error type and code does not have to worry about catching/handling errors.
 - CharacterHealth responses could be improved to include other stats like Status (Alive, Unconscious, Dead), death saves, conditions, etc.
 - Damage endpoint could check for excessive damage (character HP max) that causes character death.